Schedule Your Diagnostic Consultation

 Then, find out the number of website visitors that convert into contacts (leads).

-And the final metric that you need to watch is the number of leads that close into paying clients.
+And the final metric that you need to watch is the number of leads that close to paying clients.

 Slice and Dice Your Data Further to Get More Precise Guidance on the Effectiveness of Different Channels